SteveMacenski/BoilerMake---Drones-Hack/README.md

 8:32: Work all night, arduino bugs finished- onto serial coms.
 App up in android!
 IK cheats with forcing positive domain.
 Should be fine if we never cross the axial barriers :-)

 2:04pm: The plotter kind of works, we'll go with that.

+2:40pm: ISS tracker now, the plotter was doomed to fail